-EHP PLUS OUT OF NETWORK Medical Benefit Program Features Cleveland Clinic Quality Alliance and Aetna Select Open Access Networks Therapy Services (Rehabilitative) Occupational/Speech/Physical 100% of Allowed Amount after a \$10 copay.
+EHP OUT OF NETWORK Medical Benefit Program Features Cleveland Clinic Quality Alliance Network Therapy Services (Rehabilitative) Occupational/Speech/Physical 100% of Allowed Amount after a \$10 copay.
 30 Visits per Therapy per Calendar Year Not Covered Therapy Services (Habilitative) Physical/Occupational/Speech a.
 Developmental Delay, Cerebral Palsy, Apraxia 100% of Allowed Amount 30 Visits per Therapy per Calendar Year Not Covered b.
-Autism and Autism Spectrum Disorder 100% of Allowed Amount (No visit limitation) Dental - Surgical extractions for soft/bony impactions, or dental implants1 for certain medical conditions or recent accidents/injuries 100% of Allowed Amount Not Covered Family Planning 2 (See Coverage Clarifications) Voluntary Abortion 100% of Allowed Amount 100% of Allowed Amount Not Covered 100% of Allowed Amount Infertility Treatment ^{1,2} 100% of Allowed Amount LTM: (\$15,000 Medical, \$6,000 Pharmacy) Not Covered Hearing Aids 5 50% of Charge up to \$3,500/Ear - Limited to one aid per Ear every 3 years Not Covered Organ Transplant 1 Transplant Lifetime Maximum Out-of-Pocket Maximum 100% of Allowed Amount Unlimited See previous page Not Covered Behavioral Health Benefit Program Features Physician Office Vists 100% of Allowed Amount after a \$35 co-pay Not Covered Outpatient Coverage Outpatient (OP Visits) 3 Psychological and Neuro-Psychological Testing 4 100% of Allowed Amount 100% of Allowed Amount Not Covered Outpatient Telemedicine/Virtual Consultation 100% of Allowed Amount Not Covered Inpatient Coverage 1 \$350 co-pay/admission, then 100% of Allowed Amount Not Covered Intensive Outpatient (OP) 100% of Allowed Amount Not Covered Partial Hospitalization Programs (PHP) 1 100% of Allowed Amount Not Covered Residential Treatment 1 \$350 co-pay/admission, then 100% of Allowed Amount Not Covered Transcranial Magnetic Stimulation (TMS) 1 36 Therapy Related Visits per Benefit Year 100% of Allowed Amount Not Covered
+Autism and Autism Spectrum Disorder 100% of Allowed Amount (No visit limitation) Dental - Surgical extractions for soft/bony impactions, or dental implants 1 for certain medical conditions or recent accidents/injuries 100% of Allowed Amount Not Covered Family Planning 2 (See Coverage Clarifications) Voluntary Abortion 100% of Allowed Amount 100% of Allowed Amount Not Covered 100% of Allowed Amount Infertility Treatment ^{1,2} 100% of Allowed Amount LTM: (\$15,000 Medical, \$6,000 Pharmacy) Not Covered Hearing Aids 5 50% of Charge up to \$3,500/Ear - Limited to one aid per Ear every 3 years Not Covered Organ Transplant 1 Transplant Lifetime Maximum Out-of-Pocket Maximum 100% of Allowed Amount Unlimited See previous page Not Covered Behavioral Health Benefit Program Features Physician Office Vists 100% of Allowed Amount after a \$35 co-pay Not Covered Outpatient Coverage Outpatient (OP Visits) 3 Psychological and Neuro-Psychological Testing 4 100% of Allowed Amount 100% of Allowed Amount Not Covered Outpatient Telemedicine/Virtual Consultation 100% of Allowed Amount Not Covered Inpatient Coverage 1 \$350 co-pay/admission, then 100% of Allowed Amount Not Covered Intensive Outpatient (OP) 100% of Allowed Amount Not Covered Partial Hospitalization Programs (PHP) 1 100% of Allowed Amount Not Covered Residential Treatment 1 \$350 co-pay/admission, then 100% of Allowed Amount Not Covered Transcranial Magnetic Stimulation (TMS) 1 36 Therapy Related Visits per Benefit Year 100% of Allowed Amount Not Covered

 All co-payments and co-insurance listed on this chart accumulate to your out-of-pocket maximum with the exception of co-payments for bariatric surgery and the Autism School.
+Retirees Over 65: Co-payments and coinsurance do not apply with the exception of coinsurance for hearing aids.